|

 - Click the "Watermark" tool in the ribbon.

-- Click the image at the position where the watermark should appear.
+- Click the position where you want to insert the watermark.

-- The window for setting the watermark characteristics is displayed.
+- The watermark settings window appears.
 In this window, you can specify:

 - Font, size, color and features (bold, italic, underline).